SixArm/unix-shell-script-kit/README.md

 ### touch_format

-touch_format: convert a string from any characters to solely a command "touch -t" timestamp format.
+Convert a string from any characters to solely a command "touch -t" timestamp format.

 ```sh
 touch_format "Foo  2021-05-04 22:57:54 Goo"